ospfranco/ospfranco.github.io/_posts/2021-05-10-how-to-trigger-a-github-actions-workflow-from-another-workflow.md

 permalink: /:categories/:year/:month/:day/:title/
 ---

 Here is another post that has to do with my current company migrating CI systems, from Bitrise into Github Actions.
-While on Bitrise we had workflows that would trigger more workflows.
-This worked well for us to trigger our android, iOS and Huawei builds.
+While on Bitrise we had workflows that would trigger (fork) more workflows.
+This worked well for us to trigger our android, iOS and Huawei builds with a single click.

-Unfortunately, when migrating to Github Actions it's not quite clear how to achieve the same.
+Unfortunately, after migrating to Github Actions, it's not quite clear how to achieve the same.
 There are some posts on the forums that point to old answers using personal tokens.
 I lost some time googling around, so I thought I might save the next guy time.

-Github prevented triggering workflows from other workflows to prevent recursive triggers.
-However at some point they added another trigger, so instead of triggering a workflow from a parent, you declare a dependency on the leaf.
+In the past Github prevented triggering workflows from other workflows to prevent recursive triggers.
+However at some point they added another trigger, so instead of dispatching a build from a parent, you declare a dependency on the child workflow.

-Here is an example, this will be a parent workflow:
+Here is an example of a parent workflow:

 ```yml
 name: Fork production builds